ericwq/gskills/docs/xds.md

 - Communicates withe the xDS server to get the `RouteConfiguration` and transform it into `RouteConfigUpdate`.
 See [Handle RDS response](#handle-rds-response)
 - Process the `RouteConfigUpdate` via matching the target RPC server domain and return the matched `[]Route` in `serviceUpdate`.
 See [RDS callback](#rds-callback)
 - Transform the `[]Route` into `ServiceConfig`.
 This chapter.
-- Continue the dial process to the target RPC server.
+- continue the dial process to the target RPC server.
 We will discuss `r.cc.UpdateState()` in next article.

 OK, This is the LDS/RDS part about xDS protocol support.
 How to use `configSelector` and `ServiceConfig` in business RPC.
 Please refer to [Load Balancing - xDS](lbxds.md).